4gh0rn/baby-tools-shop/README.md

-# Baby Tools Shop - Container Architecture & Deployment Guide
+# Baby Tools Shop

+Here you can find the Container Architecture & Deployment Guide

 ## Quickstart